sedostheatre/sedos.co.uk/input/about/faqs.md

 **Where are rehearsals held?**

 We try to find free/cheap rehearsal space within easy reach of central London.
-Most of our auditions are currently at Theatre Deli Broadgate, 2 Finsbury Avenue, London EC2M 2PA.
+Most of our auditions and rehearsals are currently at Theatre Deli Leadenhall Studios, 107 Leadenhall Street, London EC3A 4AF.

 **Where do performances take place?**

 We are the resident theatre company at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell), just off Fleet Street in London, and we generally perform there for 10 weeks a year.

 We also perform at other venues from time to time, including at the Edinburgh Fringe and the Minack Theatre.

 **How long is the performance period?**